mAbduqayum/python-workbook/100_conditionals/117_letter_grade_points/letter_grade_points.md

-# Exercise 117: Letter Grade to Grade Points
+# Exercise: Letter Grade to Grade Points

 Write a program that converts letter grades to their equivalent grade points.